DionKill/ps4-linux-tutorial/docs/index.md

   - icon: 📖
     title: A comprehensive guide
     details: The other online guides keep on missing the point.
 A lot of them either lack information, or are simply bad documented.
 This guide is made from the ground up by pure rage because nobody has one that details everything.
-  - icon: 🔽
-    title: Downloads that stay
-    details: For some reason, a lot of the people in the PS4 Linux community keep on hosting stuff on weird ass websites or temp links.
-Just why are you doing this??
-Can't you host it on GitHub at least?
-I've decided to host some of the files i find myself and credit the authors.
-Please do not send a cease and desist letter.
 ---
 ## Before we start
 Here are some questions you probably want to know the answer to if you are a novice on this stuff.